CrypticIntuit/laz0rb0i/README.md

-# **Lazorb0i**
+# **Laz0rb0i**

-Lazorboi is an embedded system that performs a lazer show based on frequency from audio signals.
+Laz0rb0i is an embedded system that performs an elegant laser show based on a multitude of inputs.

-Currently, there is a functional command-line tool that allows the user to control two motors with digital input.
+In order to control laz0rb0i, there is a command-line tool **(ground-control)** that allows the user to control two motors with digital input.
+In order to use this tool, you must compile it using your favourite cpp compiler and run the executable.

+Currently, the implemented functionality supports input in the form of strings or sinusoidal functions.
+The aim is to develop a Fast-Fourier Transform algorithm in order to be able to convert real-time audio streams into laser displays.

 The materials used in this project include:
 * (Onion) Omega Power Dock 2